 To extend the scope of a transaction beyond a single session, you can use a distributed transaction.
-A distributed transaction is managed by an external distributed transaction manager, as described in "Working With Distributed Transactions" on page 58.
+A distributed transaction is managed by an external distributed transaction manager, as described in Working With Distributed Transactions.

 Message Acknowledgement

 Both messages that are sent and messages that are received can be acknowledged.